charliecalvert/CloudNotes/Assignments/DataMasterRefactor.md

 - We support the [Open Closed Principle][ocp-wiki]: _**Modules, Classes and Functions should be open to extension by closed to modification.**_
   - To add new features to the program we simply add new objects and register them in findRoutes.
 We don't have to break existing code.
 - We support [loose coupling][lc-wiki].
 No object is linked directly to another object.
 Instead, we use **requireJs** to load objects as needed.
 We can replace any of the objects at any time.
-- We support the [single-responsibility princeple][srp-wiki].
+- We support the [single-responsibility principle][srp-wiki].
 Our objects and modules all do one thing and have one reason to change.